charmie11/networkx-guide/docs/algorithms/shortest-path/dijkstra.md

 WHILE Q is not empty:
     SET u TO node from Q with minimal dist[u]
     REMOVE u FROM Q
+    ADD u TO visited
     FOR EACH neighbor node n of u
-        IF n in Q THEN
+        IF n not in visited THEN
             temp = dist[u] + length between u and n
             IF temp < dist[n] THEN
                 dist[n] = temp